Salyut 6: Docking operations

 On four occasions, a visiting Soyuz craft was transferred from the station's aft port to its forward port.
 This was done to accommodate upcoming Progress shuttles, which could only refuel the station using connections available at the aft port.
 Typically, the resident crew would first dock at the forward port, leaving the aft port available for Progress craft and visiting Soyuz support crews.
 When a support crew docked at the aft port and left in the older, forward Soyuz, the resident crew would move the new vehicle forward by boarding it, undocking, and translating some 100–200 meters away from Salyut 6.
 Then, ground control would command the station itself to rotate 180 degrees, and the Soyuz would close and re-dock at the forward port.
 Soyuz 31, 34, 36 and 37 performed the operation, piloted by resident crews after the newer vehicles had been left available by departed support crews.

-Dates and times are 24-hour Moscow Time.
-Sources:,Portree, Mir Hardware Heritage, pp. 76-89.